 How to Use PAVE for Individual Flight Risk Management

 Risk management strategies referred to above are designed for the aviation service provider as a whole.
-There are also risk management strategies that each pilot should be used before each mission.
+There are also risk management strategies that each pilot should use before each mission.

 The PAVE checklist is an exceptional tool for identifying hazards and mitigating risk.
 While some companies use detailed flight risk assessment tools (FRAT), it is clear that FRAT is not ubiquitous.
 Upper-level management may not like to adopt time-consuming FRATs because it may cut into pilots' flight-duty time.

 Let's look at how a student explains PAVE to us:

 You are at the beginning of the checklist because if you are not fit to fly, then the rest of the checklist needs not to be addressed.

 80% of all accidents are pilot errors, while not necessarily all of those are due to the pilot not being fit or qualified for the flight, it definitely contributes.
 If you are wondering whether you are in the right situation to fly there’s another checklist called "IM SAFE."

 IM SAFE is a proactive way to evaluate your health before flying.
 "I" stands for illness, are you sick?
 "M" stands for medication; have you taken any?
 If so is it still legal for you to be flying?
 "S" stands for sleep; have you gotten your full requirement?
 "A" stands for alcohol, ensure you are following all the regulations that apply to consumption.
 "F" stands for fatigue; have you flown already?
 How long?
 Are you still alert enough to continue?
 "E" stands for eating.
 Food is your fuel, without it, you will not function properly either and may want to shut down for good.

 Also make sure that you haven’t developed what is called "get home it is," this affects many pilots and can be the first step down a road of safety problems.